-Conflict in the workplace has many negative effects for businesses of all sizes.
-Disciplinaries and grievances cause low work morale, lengthy procedures, stress, and account for many days off in a workplace (Tribunal Annual Statistics, 2019).
+Conflict in the workplace has many negative effects on businesses of all sizes.
+Disciplinaries and grievances cause low workplace morale, lengthy procedures, stress, and account for many days off in a workplace (Tribunal Annual Statistics, 2019).

 A disciplinary is a formal procedure carried out by employers if their employees have either conducted 1.
 Improper or unacceptable behaviour (gross misconduct) or 2.
 Failure to perform (capability) (Acas guidelines).